Modern Tensor-Spinor Symbolic Algebra Algorithms and Computing Non-Closure Geometry & Holoraumy in 11D, N = 1 Supergravity: SusyPy: A Supersymmetry Multiplet Solver

+We now briefly treat the algorithm drawing constraints from SUSY-invariance of the action.
+Recall the requirement of ``SUSY-invariance'' means that the action \(S\) is stationary with respect to variation by the supersymmetry transformation,\footnote{SUSY-invariance is frequently defined as the requirement that for some quantity \({\cal J}{}_{\alpha}{}^{a}\) (the supercurrent) \({\rm D}_{\alpha}S = \int d^{D}x \big[\partial_{a}{\cal J}{}_{\alpha}{}^{a}\big]\), or equivalently, that the supercovariant derivative of the Lagrangian density is a total derivative.
+Since we typically assume that the supercurrent vanishes at the boundary of integration, this condition is equivalent to the one we use.} i.e., \({\rm D}_{\alpha}S = 0\), or equivalently,

-The ``MakeActionSUSYInv" algorithm applies ``SUSYExpand" and ``Evaluate" on \({\rm D}_{\alpha}\mathcal{L}\) in order to apply the derivative and simplify the resulting expression.
-Then, this expression is integrated, with Cadabra's ``integrate\_by\_parts" function used to move all partial derivatives to the bosons so that like terms may be combined or cancelled.
-Next, the integrand is withdrawn from the integral and factored in the desired multiplet coefficients; SUSY-invariance demands that this expression be zero.
+where \(\mathcal{L}\) is the Lagrangian density.
+The input to the algorithm ``MakeActionSUSYInv'' (see Algorithm \ref{alg:masusyinv}) is the integrand to that expression (with the supercovariant derivative applied symbolically; it need not be evaluated), the supersymmetry transformation rules for the multiplet, the coefficients (``consts'') of the multiplet and the action components, and the names of the fermions in the multiplet.
+The procedure is simply to evaluate \(D_{\alpha}\mathcal{L}\), construct the left-hand side of \eqref{susy_inv_def}, integrate by parts (here we use Cadabra's \mintinline{python}{integrate_by_parts()}) to move all partial derivatives onto the bosons so that like terms may be combined or cancelled, and factor in ``consts.''
 At this point, each term is clearly independent, as the terms involve distinct fields or partial-derivative indices.
-Hence, each coefficient can be set to zero, giving a system of constraints.
-Finally, the ``DistillConstrs" procedure from \S\ref{multiplet_solver1} is applied to cull independent constraints from the aforementioned system, and these constraints are the output.
-Algorithm \ref{alg:masusyinv} shows detailed pseudo-code for ``MakeActionSUSYInv."
+Hence, the coefficient of each term can be set to zero, giving the desired system of constraints.

-An example of the function's use is in obtaining constraints from SUSY-invariance of the off-shell 4D vector multiplet action.
-In particular, corresponding to the multiplet \eqref{off_shell_vect} is the action